Protocentral/protocentral_max30001_arduino_library/README.md

 Open up your Arduino IDE and run the Arudino sketch (.ino) file in the archive that you downloaded.
 Your Arduino should now be programmed to read the ecg data and sending over the USB-UART.

-# Using the ProtoCentral OpenView GUI
+# Using the Protocentral OpenView GUI

 The GUI for visualizing the ECG and Respiration as well as parameters like Heart rate and Respiration rate is written in Processing, based on Java and is cross-compilable across platforms.